yunusorak516/yunusorak516/README.md

         uint8_t new_x = ball_x + ball_dir_x;
         uint8_t new_y = ball_y + ball_dir_y;

-        // Check if we hit the vertical walls if(new_x == 0 || new_x == 127) {
+        if(new_x == 0 || new_x == 127) {
             ball_dir_x = -ball_dir_x;
             new_x += ball_dir_x + ball_dir_x;
         }

-        // Check if we hit the horizontal walls. if(new_y == 0 || new_y == 63) {
+        if(new_y == 0 || new_y == 63) {
             ball_dir_y = -ball_dir_y;
             new_y += ball_dir_y + ball_dir_y;
         }

-        // Check if we hit the CPU paddle if(new_x == CPU_X && new_y >= cpu_y && new_y <= cpu_y + PADDLE_HEIGHT) {
+        if(new_x == CPU_X && new_y >= cpu_y && new_y <= cpu_y + PADDLE_HEIGHT) {
             ball_dir_x = -ball_dir_x;
             new_x += ball_dir_x + ball_dir_x;
         }

-        // Check if we hit the player paddle if(new_x == PLAYER_X
+        if(new_x == PLAYER_X
            && new_y >= player_y
            && new_y <= player_y + PADDLE_HEIGHT)